isomerpages/ncss-ssi/pages/training/Social-Service-Accelerator-Programme.md

 ### Modules for Functional Skills

 **Marketing & Fundraising**
--   Branding Non-Profit: A Introduction (by SSI)
+-   Branding Non-Profit: An Introduction (by SSI)

 Learners will gain a deeper understanding of branding and its importance for both new and more established non profits.